ox-tillzs/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 8 8-print_base16.c Write a program that prints all the numbers of base 16 in lowercase, followed by a new line ... task 9 9-print_comb.c Write a program that prints all possible combinations of single-digit numbers. task 10 100-print_comb3 Write a program that prints all possible different combinations of two digits.
+task 8 8-print_base16.c Write a program that prints all the numbers of base 16 in lowercase, followed by a new line ... task 9 9-print_comb.c Write a program that prints all possible combinations of single-digit numbers. task 10 100-print_comb3 Write a program that prints all possible different combinations of two digits. task 11 101-print_comb4.c Write a program that prints all possible different combinations of three digits.